 “We don’t believe in The One.
 We don’t believe in the fairytale.
 We don’t believe that you can meet someone and you have a perfectly matching personalities.
 We are opposites and it has taken a tremendous amount of work and therapy for us to coexist.”
 Dax Shepard on his marriage to Kristen Bell

 Kristina Fecik, LMFT, relationship expert writes:

-If I were to ask you what your top three priorities are for the new year, what would you choose?
+If I were to ask you what your top three priorities, what would you choose?
 Finances?
 Health?
 Work-life balance?
-My guess is that despite relationships being pretty high up there, for most of us, they wouldn’t appear on our resolutions list.
+My guess is that despite relationships being pretty high up there, for most of us, the actions of tending to them don’t often make the “to-do” list.
 I write this because even though relationships are amongst the most valued aspects of one’s life, they are often the least tended to.
 According to this not-so-surprising survey, eating and exercise habits were two of the most popular areas people wanted to improve.

 It’s understandable that we spend a lot of time maintaining our appearance.
 We do so, oftentimes, to attract a partner.
 The funny thing is, when that partner appears, we tend to forget that our new relationship also needs to be maintained (and can be).
 Significant research has been done that shows there actually are ways to maintain a relationship so to keep it strong and long-lasting.
 Inversely, certain habits also lead relationships to early ends.